sooglejay/ScrapWrapper/Readme.txt

 This repo is for our lab Scrap

-please refer to ScrapHandler project for more information
+please refer to ScrapWeb project for more information